yuxuac/GAC-Viewer/README.md

 GAC-Viewer
 ==========

-Display all dlls registered in GAC (Globle Assembly Cache).
+Display all dlls registered in GAC (Global Assembly Cache).